scottbw/analytics-udd/udd/student_course_membership.md

 When updating student_course_membership records, the ACTIVE_MEMBERSHIP property may need to be updated on all records associated with one STUDENT_ID, not just one.
 The exception would be those cases where a student pursues more than one course simultaneously.

-##PREDICTED_OUTCOME
+##PREDICTED_OUTCOME_GRADE
 ###Description
-The institution's prediction of the final mark or grade for the student in this course.
+The institution's prediction of the final grade for the student in this course.

 ###Purpose
 Analysis.